 We all dread the tell-tale signs of a clogged drain — backed up water and no way to tell what’s causing the clog.
 When your kitchen or shower drain forms a clog, your whole day can get thrown off.
 You can’t wash dishes, clean food or shower efficiently.
 We’re usually so eager to figure out how to unclog a drain that we never stop and wonder what caused it in the first place.

-Mission Air Conditioning & Plumbing provides the top Houston drain cleaning services, but we want our customers to be as knowledgeable as possible about why those tough drain clogs form.
-Once you’re aware of the materials that cause a clog, you may be able to prevent it from happening so often!
+Mission Air Conditioning & Plumbing provides the top Houston sewer and drain cleaning services, but we want our customers to be as knowledgeable as possible about why those tough drain clogs form.
+Once you’re aware of the materials that cause a clog, you may be able to prevent drain blockages from happening so often!

 Our drains seem like magic portals that take waste, trash and water away from our homes, but drain pipes are actually not designed for many of the objects that are put down drains.
 Keep in mind that drain pipes are only so big, and they find it difficult to operate correctly when certain things enter the pipe.